ckarrie/ha-netgear-plus/README.md

-# HomeAssistant Netgear Plus Switches Integration
+# HomeAssistant NETGEAR Plus Switches Integration

 ## What it does
-Grabs statistical network data from [supported Netgear Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares) from the
+Grabs statistical network data from [supported NETGEAR Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares) from the
 [Plus Managed Network Switch](https://www.netgear.com/business/wired/switches/plus/) line.
 These switches can only be managed using a
 Web interface and not through SNMP or cli.
 This integration uses web scraping to collect the switch configuration, statistics and some basic configuration updates.